michael105/michael105.github.io/index.md

 The public image of, uhm, michael1 would be severely damaged, when michael2 would get connected.
 And I've worked as ethic's teacher with young people, what in turn gives a reason to separate michael1 and michael3.
 You can reach me with the given email in any case, and for business I also use my real name.
 Besides, nics and Pseudonyms are quite usual in the opensource scene.
-My feeling to show this up seems unusual to me.
+My feeling to show this up explicitely seems unusual to me.
 Anyways.
 Just for case.